hkjeldsberg/kafka-docs/doks/topics.md

 ## Topic Configuration

-To get configuration for a particuler entity type (here topics) may be listed by describing the `--entity-type` to `kafka-configs`:
+To get configuration for a particular entity type (here topics) may be listed by describing the `--entity-type` to `kafka-configs`:

 ```console